Honor your systems

 James Clear

-Your systems are the structures you put in place to consistently ensure you live the best life possible in accordance with your values.
+Your systems are the structures you put in place to consistently ensure you live the best life possible in line with your values.

 Look at the country level.
 You have so many critical systems like: